Set up and configuration of the Workbooks Exchange Server Sync (WESS)

 If you are running on premise Exchange you will also need to whitelist the following IP address range(s) from any intervening firewalls, mentioned in the ‘Configuring your Exchange Server’ section of this guide:

 Multi Factor Authentication

-The WESS does not currently support multi factor authentication.
-If you have this configured, then anywhere where ‘Password’ is mentioned above, use a Microsoft generated ‘App Password’ instead.
+The WESS does support MFA so long as you are using either of the Office365 OAuth methods of login.
+If you encounter any problems, then anywhere where ‘Password’ is mentioned, use a Microsoft generated ‘App Password’ instead.

 Please configure your Exchange Server and any intervening firewalls to accept connections over HTTPS (TCP port 443) from these IP addresses: